 To bake the cheesecake:

-- We have a different type of cream cheese in the US than the rest of the world (as far as I know) that's firmer and meant for baking, rather than the kind for toast, like in Europe.
+- If you live outside of the US - you likely have a different type of cream cheese than in the US.
+US cream cheese is firmer and meant for baking, rather than the kind for toast, like in Europe.
 For 8 ounces (225 grams) of cream cheese, buy a 300-gram package (the stuff at Aldi, Lidl, etc. works just as well as Philadelphia), put it in the center of a clean tea towel or cheesecloth, and squeeze out the liquid until you have 225 grams of cream cheese.
 So for this recipe, buy 900 grams of cream cheese and squeeze out the liquid until you have 680 grams of cream cheese left.

 - You can use a different proportion of lemon juice and milk, as long as you have 6 tablespoons total.